Skip to content

 This biscuit egg casserole is really forgiving if you happen to need a substitute or want to add some variety with some add-ins!

-• Add in sauteed mushrooms, chopped green peppers, red peppers, diced onions, or green onions.
+• Add in veggies like sauteed mushrooms, chopped green peppers, red peppers, diced onions, or green onions.

 • Add a few dashes of hot sauce and red pepper flakes in with the egg mixture for a little heat.